-As the 100th anniversary of the start of the First World War approached, Luton Culture, with support from the Heritage Lottery Fund and in partnership with the University of Bedfordshire, embarked on an ambitious project to link Luton's experience of WWI with the family memories of people who live here today.
+As the 100th anniversary of the start of the First World War approached, Culture Trust, with support from the Heritage Lottery Fund and in partnership with the University of Bedfordshire, embarked on an ambitious project to link Luton's experience of WWI with the family memories of people who live here today.

 Those stories do not have to be strictly military, we are interested in what the ancestors of all today's Lutonians were up to in the years 1914-1919.
 So for example, if your ancestor worked in a hat factory during WWI, we want to know; if they worked in Scotland making ships, we want to know; if they worked as a Porter in British India we want to know.